capesstack/capes/mumble/build_operate_maintain.md

 ## Build
 After either running the [CAPES deployment script](../deploy_capes.sh) or the [independent Mumble deployment script](deploy_mumble.sh), you'll need to configure some environment variables to complete the installation and prepare for usage.

+Everything in the Build phase is done with either the deploy_capes.sh or deploy_mumble.sh script, the below steps are only if you are doing this completely manually.

 ### Prepare the Environment
 ```
 sudo yum -y install bzip2 && yum -y update